Gabrblal/GameOfLife/README.md

 # Conway's Game Of Life

-A C++ and [SFML](https://www.sfml-dev.org/) implementation of [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+A C++ and [SFML](https://www.sfml-dev.org/) implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 A cell survives if that are 2 or 3 cells around it, or else it dies.
 A cell comes into existence with exactly
 3 cells surviving around it.

 - Controls: